Acupuncture in Miami and South Florida

 The results of acupuncture remain inconclusive.
 When compared to traditional medicine, acupuncture hasn’t demonstrated that it’s either more or less effective.
 Nonetheless, holistic healers commonly recommended for people suffering from mood maladies, such as depression and anxiety, to see a qualified acupuncturist.

-Acupuncture can release endorphins and increase serotonin levels that will stabilize and improve your mood.
+Acupuncture can release endorphins and increase serotonin levels that will stabilize and improve your mood and mental health.
 Like with most depression medication, however, long term results are often uncertain and patients can sometimes relapse.

 Muscle Spasms and Pain